shiny/adonis-resque/README.md

 ## Demonstration
 ### Send Mail Job

-In Adonis Documentation, they use bullmq as mail queueing example.
+In the Adonis Documentation, they use bullmq as mail queueing example.
-But if we wanna use `adonis-resque` for `mail.sendLater`, how to do?
+But if we want to use `adonis-resque` for `mail.sendLater`, how to do?

 1. Create a Mail Job
 Run `node ace make:job Mail` to create the mail job, then edit it in `app/jobs/mail.ts`